Helping Your Heart Feel Good

 Cardiac Stress Test

-A stress test, whether with exercise stress test, shows how your heart works during physical activity.
+A stress test, whether with exercise or a chemical agent, shows how your heart works during physical activity.
 Because exercise makes your heart pump harder and faster, an exercise stress test can reveal problems with blood flow within your heart.

 Your doctor may recommend a stress test if you have signs or symptoms of coronary artery disease or an irregular heart rhythm (arrhythmia).
 The test may also guide treatment decisions, measure the effectiveness of treatment or determine the severity if you've already been diagnosed with a heart condition.